oracle-livelabs/developer/dev-ai-app-dev-finance-aiexperience/local-tenancy/local-tenancy.md

     ````
         <copy>
-        python3.11 -m venv loan_env
+        python3.11 -m venv construction_env
         </copy>
     ````

-    This will create a directory called loan_env that will contain your virtual environment.
+    This will create a directory called `construction_env` that will contain your virtual environment.

 2. Enable the firewall for the application port.
 Run the following commands: